jenswindmueller/automation-challenge-babbel/README.md

 Then you can open the feature files and run whichever test needed (for andriod tests make sure you leave the emulator open)

-This was all for the installation
+The installation is now complete

 ## Frameworks/Tools/Patterns used

 I used Cucumber because it is a tool based on Behavior Driven Development framework that can act as the bridge between Manual Testers and Test Automation Engineers since it uses Gherkin language which is in plain text.
 Anyone can understand the behaviour of the software.

-For Web automation I used the Selenium WebDriver I was already familiar with it
+For Web automation I used the Selenium WebDriver as I was already familiar with it.

-For Android automation I used the Appium AndroidDriver It seems to be a good option to combine with Selenium WebDriver and has a fast set up.
-It was also a plus that it is already used at Babbel.
+For Android automation I used the Appium AndroidDriver, it seems to be a good option to combine with Selenium WebDriver and has a fast set up.
+It was also a plus that it is used at Babbel.

 The programming language I chose was Java because the vast majority of Selenium testers are using Java which makes knowledge sharing easy and quick.